-Inmates who wish to appeal an initial formal response must submit a written, or kiosk generated, appeal to the Operations Administrative Supervisor or Support Supervisor within 5 calendar days from the date of the formal response.
-In the event of emergencies, or if extenuating circumstance arise, the complainant inmate shall have an additional 5 days, for a total of 10days from the date of the formal response to file an appeal.
+Inmates may utilize the Inmate Grievance Appeal form, located on the back of the Inmate Grievance form, to record their appeal to the response of their grievance.
+Inmates have 5 days, excluding weekends and holidays, to file their appeal.
+In the event of emergencies, or if extenuating circumstance arise, the complainant inmate shall have an additional 5 days, for a total of 10 days from the date of the formal response to file an appeal.